Paloryx Labs

 Our approach

-Paloryx is a security product.
-We treat our own security the same way we treat yours: privacy by default, least-privilege everywhere, no clever tricks that can go wrong quietly.
-The resolver runs on your hardware, your DNS queries never leave your network, and the cloud only receives what it actually needs to do its job.
+Paloryx is a security product, and our customers operate in regulated environments — healthcare, legal, defense, financial services, education.
+We treat our own security the way they treat theirs: privacy by default, least-privilege everywhere, no clever tricks that can go wrong quietly.
+The resolver runs on your hardware, detection happens entirely on-premises, Paloryx Labs never receives or stores your DNS queries, and our cloud only receives what it’s explicitly asked to receive.

 Data in transit

-- The resolver's upstream queries go to Cloudflare, Quad9, and similar providers over encrypted DoH / DoTby default — no plaintext DNS crosses the public internet.
+• The resolver supports encrypted DoH / DoT for upstream resolution — no plaintext DNS crosses the public internet.

 Data at rest